 Well, I did it!
 I googled “wordpress experts near me” and send a weird rambling message to some guy name Jonah.
 I’m pretty sure my words were weird and painted me as a weird old woman who doesn’t have any idea what she’s doing out here on the Internet writing down all of her TMI bullshit about being crazy and shit.
 Which is good if that’s what I accomplished because I always strive to be as authentic as possible these days and that was some straight up reality that I laid out for Mr Jonah.
 I’m pretty sure I said at least one cuss word but I softened it by being momentarily British (“shite” really is a lovely upperclass way to say “shit,” don’t you think?) and, even as I sit here and type this to you, I’m starting to ask myself “wtf did I say?” but that’s the joy of webforms…I spill my thoughts into a message and I don’t dare try to edit what I’ve written because I never have a window that allows me to do any kind of good text review and editing and then I click “submit” without reading back through anything and spend the next few hours trying to convince myself that I did the right thing and that it’s okay to put my crazy into a random message to a stranger since I’m already out here putting all my crazy into blog posts that no one reads anyway and once I realize I can’t easily convince myself that it really is okay that I sent Mr. Jonah a slice of my crazy pie I start a new letter to you where I can write in run-on sentences and talk about it like I’m really okay with it all.

 I call this my “magic.”
 It only works for me and I’m the only one who thinks it works but that is the joy in becoming old enough to be eccentric and crazy enough to not be able to hide it anymore.
-Oh, my friend!
-The freedom in being almost dead is almost unbearable at times.
+Oh, the freedom in being almost dead is almost unbearable at times!

 Well let’s see, what else is new?
-I think I told you this the last time we chatted, but just in case you are wondering where I am these days now that I’ve left the beach behind, I wanted to update you and let you know I’m still in the mountains; Boulder Colorado, to be specific.
+I’ve left the beach behind and I’m still in the mountains; Boulder Colorado, to be specific.
 My sister and her wife asked me to come out and house sit and cat sit for them while they vacationed in Hawaii for a couple of weeks and I am doing my damndest to not leave until I absolutely have to.
 So they’ve been back for a bit and I’m sure they’d like to relax alone in their house but instead I still have my shoes in three different inappropriate locations throughout their house, I’m wearing my sister’s brand new “Aloha Heals Everything” hoodie and, as they both attempt to work from home on their first day back from an extended vacation, I’ve interrupted them each multiple times.
 Actually…”multiple” probably isn’t a good descriptor for the type of distraction and nuisance I’m sure I’ve been today.
 Just sitting here typing and trying to recall the things I’ve done today that were probably annoying, the list is, well…it would be embarrassing if I had the ability to be embarrassed at the moment. lol.
 I have been trying not to identify the “me” of we that I am at this given moment, Cindan is not at the wheel!
 I say this because (1) Cindan hates run-on sentences and dangling modifiers and (2) on at least one occasion today, I have interrupted my sister’s work by busting out into spontaneous dance because the song I was hearing on my earphones this song was just too good to sit still and while I was dancing I was thinking about how I want to by a light whip so I can do a sexy nun dance at the next rave like this sexy betch.
 Yep…I don’t want to say for sure, but I am pretty sure Nasty Marie is in da house!
 (Woof!
 Woof!
 Howl!!)
 Don’t laugh at my ridiculousness and spoil my illusion…because I’m fabulous in my head right now.

 Dear Dr. Mary: